 And one more photo I had to share from today – I found Bailey lounging on the couch just like this earlier today.
 I think his butt is about one foot higher than his head.
 Silly boy!

 Thanks so much for reading guys!
-Want to read TCL easier?
+Want to read TCL more easily?
 You can get free updates by clicking here.

 Reader question: What’s your favorite type of noodle?
 Whole wheat spaghetti, regular angel hair, spelt soba, udon, ramen…?